-Assessed Valuation The estimated value placed upon real and personal property by the King County ascertain whether financial statement fairly present financial positions and results of operations; • test whether transactions have been legally performed;
+Assessed Valuation The estimated value placed upon real and personal property by the King County results of operations;

 Assessor as the basis for levying property taxes.

 Audit A systematic examination of resource utilization concluded in a written report.
 It is a test of management's internal accounting controls and is intended to: